intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 - Stats Collector: it collects the runtime statistics for the job, including the resource usage of each Node, training throughput and the global step.
 - Data Shard Manager: it split the training dataset into shards and dispatch shards to workers.
-Eash shard only contains indices of training samples not the data of samples.
+Each shard only contains indices of training samples not the data of samples.
 - Node Watcher: it watches events of nodes and notifies Data Shard Manager to recover the shard of failed workers or notify Scaler to add the memory